sudheery80/kube8s/README.md

    -- for localhost get ip from cluster-info and use it -- for port get kubectl get svc postgres and use the nodeport from the result

-4. Deploy nginx and its service exposed as loadbalance port type
+4. Deploy nginx and its service exposed as loadbalancer port type

    kubectl apply -f postgres-deployment.yaml

+5. We can get the svc details and curl the ip to check is nginx is working

+   kubectl describe svc nginx-service

 <<<<<.....Create a Route in Openshift kubernetes platform......>>>>
 1. Create nginx deploymentconfig using nginx-proxy.yaml